nv-legate/legate.core/README.md

    passed between libraries today, accelerators must be pessimistically synchronized to ensure that data dependences are satisfied across abstraction boundaries.
-This might result in tolerable overheads for single GPU systems, but can result in catastrophically poor performance hundreds of GPUs are involved.
+This might result in tolerable overheads for single GPU systems, but can result in catastrophically poor performance when hundreds of GPUs are involved.

 The Legate Core provides an API very similar to Arrow's interface with several important distinctions that provide stronger guarantees about data coherence and